GOOD OPERATING AND DX

 try.

-2. I will only call if I can copy
+will only call if I can copy the DX station

-his call as, XE5JU or was is XE5KU?
-If you did not hear him
+XE5JU or was is XE5KU?
+If you did not hear him clearly, then

-clearly, then saying the wrong call sign may not get you the
+saying the wrong call sign may not get you the contact without

-contact without taking up lots of time from others who did copy
+taking up lots of time from others who did copy his call

 Listen!